Trends and climate

 What provisions and/or restrictions are there for foreign ownership?

-At least 51% of an ‘onshore’ company (ie, a company incorporated outside a UAE free zone) must be owned by a UAE national or entity.
+Currently, at least 51% of an ‘onshore’ company (ie, a company incorporated outside a UAE free zone) must be owned by a UAE national or entity.
 However, up to 100% of an ‘offshore’ company (ie, a free zone company) can be foreign owned.

 Valuation and consideration